-February may be Black History Month, which is a great opportunity to share some of our favorite new books about Black history for kids.
+February is Black History Month, which gives us a great opportunity to share some of our favorite new books about Black history for kids.
 But honestly, we are always looking for smart, educational, and enlightening children’s books about and by Black Americans for our kids to pull off their bookshelves any day of the year.

-With so many incredible children’s books about Black history and key figures published just in this past year alone (several of which are recent award winners), we’ve put together some of our favorites for your easy reference.
+With so many incredible children’s books about Black history and key figures published just in this past couple of years alone (several of which are recent award winners), we’ve put together some of our favorites for your easy reference.